FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Windows and doors: Window subs typically install the window unit and provide rough flashing at the rough opening.
 The siding sub installs cladding to the window perimeter and provides the finish flashing at all four sides.
 Confirm this interface explicitly in both subcontracts — water infiltration at window perimeters is the most common siding callback and warranty claim.

 • Roofing: Roof-to-wall transition flashing is frequently a disputed scope item.
 Confirm whether the roofing sub or siding sub provides the step flashing or transition membrane, and who provides the counter-flashing over it.
 Neither sub should assume it's the other's responsibility without written confirmation.
+Coordinate the waterproofing sub's wall membrane termination with the siding sub's starting course so the drainage plane is continuous.

 • Electrical: Exterior lighting fixtures, outlet boxes, and any conduit penetrating the siding system must be sleeved and located before panels are installed.
 Coordinate with the electrical sub on all penetration locations — cutting through installed metal panel is expensive and can void the warranty.